wyx2012/SSCRB/README.md

 2. Fill in the circRNA name you need to predict in wTest.py, run wTest.py, and the results will be saved in the RESULT file of the corresponding circRNA in the dataset.

-Thank you and enjoy the tool!# MMD-DTI
+Thank you and enjoy the tool!